12 Sep Tangiers International in the running for prestigious industry award

-Jane said: “We have an international team which is able to react instantly to developing situations around the world.
+“We have an international team which is able to react instantly to developing situations around the world.

 “That means that wherever our attentions are focused, we’ve got someone with real-world experience on the ground who can get things done – an invaluable strength in this industry.

 “Our clients trust us because we have shown time and time again that we hold ourselves to the highest standards and are capable of achieving results in a fraction of the time it would take others in the industry.”